 ""

-Brisbane City Council is building new green bridges across Brisbane to make it even easier for you to get around our city.
+Brisbane City Council is building new active transport bridges across Brisbane to make it even easier for you to get around our city.

 The Breakfast Creek / Yowoggera Bridge and Lores Bonney Riverwalk extension is now open, providing an enhanced active transport link between the inner city and northern suburbs.